dnlbowers/blackjack/README.md

 ![Card positioning](docs/screenshots/card-fan.jpg)

 ### **Deck of cards:**
-My game uses a method called an infinite.
-An infinite deck means no limit to the number of times either player can draw a card of the same suit and value from the deck of cards.
-In other words, duplicates are possible.
+My game uses an infinite deck.
+An infinite deck means there is no limit to the number of times either player can draw a card of the same suit and value from the deck.
+In other words, duplicate cards are possible.

 # **Footer**
   * Includes links to connect to my GitHub and LinkedIn accounts.
 Purposely kept to the more professional social platforms for the portfolio project.